skipto-landmarks-headings/page-script-5/README.md

 * 'uic' : Used by the University of Illinois at Chicago
 * 'uillinois' : Used by the University of Illinois Administration
 * 'uis' : Used by the University of Illinois at Springfield
+* 'openweba11y' : Used by Open Web Accessibility Services

 * If you would like a them added for your organization, please file an [issue](./issues) with the desired colors